s3krit/file0/README.md

 Notes
 -----

-I don't know for a fact that the `TempFile` objects provided by Sinatra don't hit the disk.
-It's pretty important I find this out cause otherwise, one of the main draws of it is moot.
+`TempFile` objects in Ruby get written to `/tmp`.
+In order to guarantee that these files don't hit the disk, you'll need to make sure it's a proper `tmpfs` (and probably disable swapping) or have it mounted as a RAM disk.
+As for Docker, I've no idea how it handles `tmpfs` by default.